 Authors: Chairemon as cited by Porphyry, On Abstinence from Killing Animals 4.6-8.

-Comments: The neo-Platonic philosopher Porphyry of Tyre (third century CE) preserves for us this excerpt from a writing by the Egyptian sacred scribe Chairemon (first century CE).
+Comments: The neo-Platonic philosopher Porphyry of Tyre (third century CE) preserves for us this excerpt from a writing by the Egyptian sacred scribe Chairemon (or: Chaeremon; first century CE).
 As a result, we have here a somewhat detailed description of the practices of Egyptian temple functionaries by one of their own.
 As a trained Stoic philosopher, Chairemon presents the material in a way that fits with ideals of Greek philosophy (e.g. self-control), portraying the priests overall as ultimate wise men engaged in a wide-range of sacred knowledge and practice.
 Chairemon’s Egyptian perspective means that the more common Greek, negative caricature of Egyptian “animal worship” is not a factor here.